jsdclxvi/Reforestation/README.md

-## It takes guts to be an organ donor.
+## Why does Superman get invited to dinners?
+Because he is a Supperhero.